How to Set Up a VPN (on Windows and Mac)

 The kill switch helps keep your online activity private by stopping your internet connection if your VPN connection drops out.

-FAQs about VPNs
+FAQs

 Can a VPN protect from hacks?

-Yes, a VPN can protect from hacks in certain situations.
+Yes, a VPN can protect you from hackers in certain situations.
 Because a VPN offers encryption and hides your IP address, your online activity is typically safe from prying eyes.
 This could protect you against someone who is trying to access your information through public Wi-Fi, such as at an airport or cafe.

 Can a VPN hide your location?